PranavEranki/MelanomaDetector/README.md

 # Melanoma Detector
 #### *by Pranav Eranki*  - pranav.eranki@gmail.com

+### How to use this project

+#### Installation
+* Get the images from [ISIC](https://isic-archive.com).
+* Download all the images (This will take a while).
+* Format the folders so that all the images are in two folders labeled *Benign* and *Malignant* if they are from the benign and malignant folder respectively.
+* Download this project, and unzip all the files into the same directory as the *Benign* and *Malignant* folders.
+* Now, you should have all the .py files and your image folders in the same directory.

+#### Flow of execution for reproducing results

+1. First, fire up an IDE (this makes the process smooth) - I prefer Spyder from Conda.
+2. Navigate over to the downloaded directory
+3. Execute the imagePrep.py file.
+ * This assumes that you have already done all the necessary steps in the *Installation* section above.
+ * This also will take a while, so be prepared.
+On average, it takes me about 1 1/2 to 2 hours
+ * If you want to change the number of images desired to process, be my guest.
+Just please do not change the value *max* in the code to a number higher than 12000 if you have 16GB RAM - this gives a memory error.
+If you have an even smaller RAM, please change the values as needed according to your judgement.

 ### 1. Project Summary
 The purpose of this project is to create a tool that considering the image of a mole, can calculate the probability that the mole indicates the presence of melanoma within that user.